DucManhPhan/DucManhPhan.github.io/_posts/2019-12-24-Using-frameworks-for-validation-in-Java.md

 <br>

-## How to mange libraries in our project
+## How to manage libraries in our project

 Assuming that we are working in the project that utilize Spring framework.
 Spring also has its own verification utils, which is not as powerful as Hamcrest or AssertJ.
 Furthermore, we can see that the assertion methods are similar to what we have seen.